thanks299/blogging_plaform/README.md

-This is my read me file of my first blogging platform.
+This is my read me file of my first blogging platform which is the alx-portfolio